bijux-atlas-dev¶

 Ownership --> Control

-This handbook should let a maintainer move from a repository question to the right authority surface without guesswork.
-Its job is to explain how the repo is operated as a control plane: which tools initiate change, which rules govern it, which evidence proves it, and who owns the decision path.
+This handbook should let a maintainer move from a repository question to the owning rule, command, or workflow without guesswork.
+Its job is to explain how the repository is governed as a control plane: which tools initiate change, which rules constrain it, which evidence closes it, and who owns the call.

 Scope¶